 If you have ever grown potatoes before, you are familiar with the process of planting seed potatoes.
-The term “seed potato” is actually a misnomer and a bit confusing, when in fact, it is actually a tuber and not a seed that is planted.
-This confusion leads one to ask, “Do potatoes produce seeds?” and, if so, why isn't potato seed used for growing purposes?
+The term “seed potato” is actually a misnomer and a bit confusing when, in fact, it is actually a tuber and not a seed that is planted.
+This confusion leads one to ask, “Do potatoes produce seeds?” and, if so, "Why isn't potato seed used for growing purposes?".

 Do Potatoes Produce Seeds?

 Yes indeed, potatoes produce seeds.
 As with most plants, potato plants bloom, but usually the flowers dry and fall from the plant without setting fruit.
 You're more likely to see potato seed growing on plants in regions where temperatures are on the cool side; these cool temps combined with long days promote fruiting in potato plants.
 Additionally, some cultivars are more prone to fruiting than others.
 Yukon Gold potatoes are one example.
 This potato seed pod or berry is referred to as a “true potato seed.”

 What is True Potato Seed?

 So, what is true potato seed and why don't we use it instead of tubers (seed potatoes) to propagate?
 Potato plants produce small green fruits (berries) filled with hundreds of seeds and about the size of a cherry tomato and with much the same appearance.
 Although they resemble tomatoes and are in the same family as tomatoes, the nightshade family, this fruit is not the result of cross-pollination with tomatoes.
 The fruit, although similar in appearance to a tomato, should never be eaten.
 It contains toxic solanine, which can cause headaches, diarrhea, cramps, and in some cases, coma and death.

 True Potato Seed Information